Jeromqw1/alx-zero_day/0x03-git/README.md

-My first commit
-Learning how to stay up_to_date
+My first commit and Learning how to stay up_to_date.